GameDevMitchell/21-Snake-game/README.md

 # Installation

 clone the repository
-Open the main.py and run the game
+Open the main.py and run the game.

 # how to play